CorfuDB/CorfuDB/README.md

 =====

 CORFU is a distributed log service.
-Clients link with a client-side library, com.microsoft.corfuCorfuClientImpl.java, which implements a simple API (see com.microsoft.corfu.CorfuExtendedInterface.java,
+Clients link with a client-side library, com.microsoft.corfu.CorfuClientImpl.java, which implements a simple API (see com.microsoft.corfu.CorfuExtendedInterface.java,
     which extends com.microsoft.corfu.CorfuInterface.java).